ALL ABOUT TROPICAL FISH TANKS

 Popular Tropical Fish

 - Guppy (Poecilia reticulate).
 The Guppy is a great first time fish because they're easy to feed and care for.
 They provide some nice color and variety with their tail shapes.
-Guppies are also relatively easy to breed in aquariums.
+Guppies are also relatively easy to breed in aquariums which can be a wonderful experience for the aquarium hobbyist.

 Planning your Tropical Fish Aquarium

-- Community Aquarium is where you'll have a number of different varieties of fish in as harmonious a setting as possible, including plants to give the aquarium a very natural look.
+- Community Aquarium – you will have a number of different varieties of fish in as harmonious a setting as possible, including plants to give the aquarium a very natural look.

-- Dutch Plant Aquarium uses lots of plants in a much designed style (it should look like the aquatic equivalent to a formal garden).
-Very intensive and some critics believe that the fish take second place to the plants!
+- Planted Aquarium -- uses lots of plants in a much designed style (it should look like the aquatic equivalent to a formal garden).

 - Heater.
 The most common type of heater for aquariums is a submersible heater that includes a thermometer.
 Design your tank so that you can place the heater close to an area where the water is circulated to help spread out the heat.
 Wonder how large of a heater you'll need?
 It depends on how much water you're trying to heat.
 As a rule of thumb, you'll need 5 watts per gallon of water.